bsamodro/F5BS/API-Security/APM-API-Security-Part2.md

 ## BigIP APM API Security Deployment - Part 2

-#### This document explain how to deploy API Protection Profile and Assign it to VS
+#### This document explain how to deploy API Protection Profile ,  Assign it to VS, Test Expired JWT and Rate Limit per JWT User

 ---